 Sir Tyrone Guthrie, Theatre Director, is the subject of this episode of 'Self Portrait'.
 In the opening sequence, he discusses the ways in which people present themselves and resolves to sticks to the facts rather than attempting to endear himself to the audience.

-Approaching his 62nd birthday Tyrone is married with no children and lives in county Monaghan.
-He describes his home in ancestral home Annaghmakerrig, county Monaghan where he still lives as
+Approaching his 62nd birthday Tyrone is married with no children and lives in his ancestral home at Annaghmakerrig, County Monaghan which he describes as,

 A cross between a big farmhouse and a small big house.